ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/how-to/loading-image-pdf-from-db.md

 </div>

 - After uploading, you will see the filenames displayed on their respective Filepicker components.
-- Click on the **+ Add** button in the query panel to create a new query, choose Tooljet Database as the data source, select `testDB` as Table name, and `Create Row` as Operations.
+- Click on the **+ Add** button in the query panel to create a new query, choose ToolJet Database as the data source, select `testDB` as Table name, and `Create Row` as Operations.
 Name this query *uploadFiles*.
 - Under the Columns section, add two columns - `pdf` and `image`.
 - Set the below value for the `pdf` column:
 ```js